ncsa/ameriflux-pipeline/README.md

     - master_met/ output : data outputs from mastermetprocessor module.
     - eddypro/ input : all data required for eddypro module.
     - eddypro/ templates : eddypro project template file to run EddyPro software.
     - eddypro/ output : data outputs from eddypro module.
+This directory is required to be empty.
     - pyfluxpro/ input : data inputs for pyfluxpro module.
     - pyfluxpro/ output : data outputs from pyfluxpro module.
     - Users are free to choose any data storage location.
 This is just a recommended approach.